Are you at a turning point in your life?

 We don’t know whether he was excited to see the battlefront or whether it was an assignment David would have rather passed on being aware that his brothers were part of King Saul’s while and he was just a lowly shepherd boy.

 1 Samuel 17:23 says:

 “And as he talked with them, behold, there came up the champion, the Philistine of Gath, Goliath by name, out of the armies of the Philistines, and spake according to the same words: and David heard them.”

-As David was delivering the food to his brothers he heard Goliath bad mouthing the children of God and especially the Israelite soldiers.
+As David was delivering the food to his brothers he heard the enormous Goliath mocking the children of God and particularly the Israelite soldiers.

 1 Samuel 17:8-11 says:

 “8And he stood and cried unto the armies of Israel, and said unto them, Why are ye come out to set your battle in array? am not I a Philistine, and ye servants to Saul? choose you a man for you, and let him come down to me.